andrewyue/WMATAWatcher/README.md

 <img src="https://github.com/andrewyue/WMATAWatcher/blob/master/WMATAWatcher.png">

-The features used were the Tweet volume, Tweet day of week and hour of day, and the fraction of Tweets that could be classified into categories by their word content.
+The features used were the Tweet volume, Tweet day of week and hour of day, and the fraction of Tweets that could be classified into categories by their word content

-The estimator used was a class-weighted random forest.
+From the point of view of a classification problem, delays are a rare occurence on Metro.
+As such, it was necessary to use a class-weighted estimator.